aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 The React Canary (soon to be React 19) hook `useOptimistic()` is a powerful tool for building fast and responsive UIs.
 It allows you to update the UI optimistically while waiting for the server to respond.

 I've been struggling with the practicality of the hook when working across the component tree, especially when working across layouts and pages since you can't pass props.
-I found a solution now - a provider.
+I found a solution now - a provider using React Context.
 I do not know if this is the best solution, but it solves the problem I have been wanting to solve.
 Feedback appreciated!

 Please note that the code here has been simplified for the sake of getting the point across.